-In the Statement of Net Assets and the Statement of Activities, we record the funds maintained by the Marshal's governmental activities.
+In the Statement of Net Assets and the Statement of Activities, we record the funds maintained by the Marshal's governmental activities, which is described as follows:

-Governmental activities - all of the expenses paid from the funds maintained by the Marshal are reported here which consists primarily of salaries, related benefits, automobile allowance, certain materials and supplies, communication services, repairs and maintenance and other program services.
+Governmental activities - all of the expenses paid from the funds maintained by the Marshal are reported here which consists primarily of salaries, related benefits, automobile allowance, certain materials and supplies, communication services, repairs and maintenance, and other program services.
 Fees for services (court costs), bond forfeitures, and on-behalf payments from the City of Monroe finance most of these activities.